Edited by: Keri Stooksbury

 - Group 4 — Gold

 Depending on the route, you may be looking at quite a few people boarding ahead of you (or with you).
-Flights like LaGuardia to Dallas or Chicago to Washington can have huge boarding groups with many elite passengers.
+Flights like New York (LGA) to Dallas (DFW) or Chicago (ORD) to Washington, D.C.
+(DCA or IAD) can have huge boarding groups with many elite passengers.

 As a Gold member, you’ll have access to American’s Gold reservations agents, which gives you a slight priority when calling in compared to other flyers.
 Since you’re still bottom of the elite totem pole and wait times can exceed several minutes (or hours during a storm), the value of this benefit is debatable.